nielsbasjes/codeowners/README.md

 - The Gitlab server url
 - The Gitlab project id of this project

-In practice: When running in Gitlab CI only the access token is needed via an environment variable.

 This check will fail on existing users/groups that are not part of the project, on illegal roles (i.e. `@@something`) and if it is certain a rule has 0 approvers.
 If a user is configured by email address and this cannot be found it is NOT certain this user does or does not have access.
 This is because of security limitations in the Gitlab API which only allow a regular user to find other users by their public email address.